 A new opportunity exists for investors in China as the country recently moved the construction of power grids from restricted to encouraged.
 However, the controlling shareholder would have to be Chinese (which could actually be an IP transfer).

 China’s crackdown on Chinese automakers now gives Texas companies tremendous opportunities to the auto parts aftermarket.
 Another big sector-aerospace is already being assisted by the Tianjin Free Trade Zone focusing on Transportation Equipment.

 Texas is also known for manufacturing computers and China makes a lot of their components.
 As China moves up the value chain, Texas companies will be able to produce higher level custom electronics products in China and distribute across the globe.

 Texas and China’s relationship means a lot in terms of trade and commerce but is shadowed by the Trump’s administration competitiveness towards China.
 However, it is already cemented wherein Texas and China will continue to grow together as they move up the value chain.

 China Refuses to Budge on High-Tech Tariff Deal

-Back in 2014, President Obama and China’s president, Xi Jinping, announced an agreement to drop tariffs on a range of high-technology products.
+Back in 2014, President Obama and China’s president, Xi Jinping, announced an agreement to drop tariffs on a range of custom electronics products.
 However, those talks on technology trade collapsed in acrimony which implied China is still unwilling to open its markets to competition where it is most vulnerable.

-Though the United States still exports many high-technology goods, China is now the world’s dominant exporter of electronics and has much to gain from an elimination of tariffs.
-Nonetheless, Beijing protects companies in important industries (like semiconductors and LCD displays) which are not as competitive internationally as many of China’s other products.
+Though the United States still exports many high-tech custom electronics goods, China is now the world’s dominant exporter of custom electronics and has much to gain from an elimination of tariffs.
+Nonetheless, Beijing protects companies in important industries (like PCB designs, semiconductors and LCD displays) which are not as competitive internationally as many of China’s other products.

 U.S. Slaps Huge Duties on Solar Goods from China